MaxAKAgluck/bt-quickcheck/README.md

 A fast, no-hassle Linux one-liner to baseline a host from a blue team perspective.
 Inspired by linPEAS' ease-of-use, but focused on defensive posture checks (configuration, hygiene, and quick wins) instead of privilege escalation.

-Note: As of v0.6.1, production mode adds stricter checks (firewall required, remote logging expected, stronger time sync expectations) and a new Resource Health section.
-When using `-o`, the script suppresses scan chatter, shows a short spinner, and prints only where the report was saved and the execution mode.

 ## Table of Contents

 - [Features](#features)